-- Note Advice on an application is given in accordance with section 149 if the advice is given by an entity not later than 15 working days (or shorter prescribed period) after the day the application is given to the entity.
-If the entity gives no response, the entity is taken to have given advice that supported the application (see s 150). - (f) if the proposed development relates to land that is public land-the plan of management for the land; - (g) the probable impact of the proposed development, including the nature, extent and significance of probable environmental impacts; - (h) the offsets policy;
+- (d) each representation received by the authority in relation to the application that has not been withdrawn; - (e) if an entity gave advice on the application in accordance with section 149 (Requirement to give advice in relation to development applications)-the entity's advice; - Note Advice on an application is given in accordance with section 149 if the advice is given by an entity not later than 15 working days (or shorter prescribed period) after the day the application is given to the entity.
+If the entity gives no response, the entity is taken to have given advice that supported the application (see s 150). - (f) if the proposed development relates to land that is public land-the public land management plan for the land; - (g) the probable impact of the proposed development, including the nature, extent and significance of probable environmental impacts; - (h) the offsets policy;